VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Heavier lemons produce more, and tastier, juice**
+- ⚡ Daily fun fact: **There are no two zebras who have stripes that are exactly the same**

 <h3 align="left">Connect with me:</h3>
 <p align="left">